Harold Hopkins (physicist)

 Harold Horace Hopkins FRS (6 December 1918 – 22 October 1994) was a British physicist.
-His Wave Theory of Aberrations, (published by Oxford University Press 1950), is central to all modern optical design and provides the mathematical analysis which enables the use of computers to create the highest quality lenses.
-In addition to his theoretical work, his many inventions are in daily use throughout the world.
-These include zoom lenses, coherent fibre-optics and more recently the rod-lens endoscopes which 'opened the door' to modern key-hole surgery.
-He was the recipient of many of the world's most prestigious awards and was twice nominated for a Nobel Prize.
-His citation on receiving the Rumford Medal from the Royal Society in 1984 stated: "In recognition of his many contributions to the theory and design of optical instruments, especially of a wide variety of important new medical instruments which have made a major contribution to clinical diagnosis and surgery."
+His Wave Theory of Aberrations (published by Oxford University Press, 1950) helped provide the mathematical analysis enabling the use of computers to create high-quality lenses.
+In addition to his theoretical work, his many inventions led to daily use worldwide.
+These include zoom lenses, coherent fibre-optics, and rod-lens endoscopes, which were used in keyhole surgery.
+He was the recipient of many awards and was twice nominated for a Nobel Prize.